 - Jewelry and rare and collectible items (that you want to insure): Again, not FDIC insured.
 Check your homeowner's or renter's insurance policy to see if safe deposit box contents are covered.
 Some insurance will cover theft, loss, or damage, and your insurance company might also offer a lower premium since the items are more secure in a safety deposit box.
 Other policies do not cover anything.

 A safe deposit box might ensure that only you can access the contents, but someday your life will end or you’ll be incapacitated.
 Make a plan for those inevitable events.

-Maybe somebody should know about the existence of your safe deposit box, although not necessarily the contents.
+It might be helpful to inform somebody about the existence of your safe deposit box—but not necessarily the contents.
 If you want the box to be opened shortly after death or incapacitation, consider adding a co-renter (only if it’s somebody you trust because they can access the box at any time) or making arrangements with your bank.
 You might be able to appoint a deputy or agent who is authorized to open the box under certain conditions.